 How To Grow & Care For Clematis

-If you’re considering acquiring the clematis vine for your garden, it’s best to know how to care for its needs before you buy and prepare to plant it.
+If you’re considering acquiring a clematis vine for your garden, it’s best to know how to care for it before you buy it.

-Clematis is a popular perennial climber hardy in USDA Hardiness Zones 4 through 8.
+Clematis is a popular perennial climber hardy in USDA Hardiness Zones 4-8.

-They’re a great choice for a fence, wall, or trellis.
-Some are at their best in sun and some in shade.
+They’re an excellent choice for a fence, wall, or trellis.
+Some thrive in the sun, while others do best in the shade.
 Mine seems to do best in partial shade, as it sits on a cement patio in a container.

 Types & Colors Of Clematis Plants:

-First of all, while there are compact cultivars that grow just 3-feet tall, other clematis can reach 20-feet or more.
+While there are compact cultivars that grow just 3 feet tall, other clematis can reach 20 feet or more.

-Flower styles of clematis vary from big singles to frilly doubles, delicate miniatures and even bell-shaped blossoms.
+Flower styles of clematis vary from big singles to frilly doubles, delicate miniatures, and even bell-shaped blossoms.
+All of the various types are so lovely.

-Colors vary from white, pink, red, burgundy, lavender, deep purple and yellow.
+Colors vary from white, pink, red, burgundy, lavender, deep purple, and yellow.
+I’d love to find a yellow one to plant in my yard.

 How To Select A Planting Site: